dengpeng/gram/README.md

   Retreive a list of exisiting end point definitions

+  * Parameter `download` (opitonal)

+    if given, the output JSON will be pretty formatted and proper header will be set in response to trigger download in browser.

 * POST

-  Creating a new end point.
-Following parameters are supported>
+  Create a new end point.
+Following parameters are supported:
   - `path` (Required)
   - `method` (standard HTTP request method, default: `GET`)
   - `status` (standard HTTP status code, default: `200`)